 sudo fcli set main enable_ban_ipv6 enable sudo fcli commit

-Then you could check blocks for hosts which exceeds this threshold:
+Then you could check blocks for hosts which exceed this threshold:

 sudo fcli show blackhole